taozhiwang/local-knowledge-database/evaluate.md

 import os
 ```

-Here we load the data set and then load the embeddings through **FAISS**
+Here we load the data set and then load the embeddings through **FAISS**, you can also utilize other vector databases such as **Awadb**.

 ```python